WayScience/gc-bucket-em-morphology-tokyo/utilities/data-provider/README.md

 __Note:__ The gsutil command provided within the script makes use of the `-m` option for multi-threading performance increases and the `-r` option for recursive data transfer.

-1. Ensure `service-account.json` key is found within the same directory where script is run.
 1. Prepare data to be uploaded under `./data` directory relative to `gsutil_sync.bat` location.
 1. Run the `gsutil_sync.bat` script by double clicking it or from a command line prompt (for example, by typing: `gsutil_sync.bat` and hitting the enter key).
+Note: you may be asked to login using your associated Google credentials.

 Please reference the following directory tree structure for an example of what the path should contain: